New Edition!

 A particular form of discrimination becomes illegal when Congress, a state legislature, or a city council decides that a characteristic—race, for example—bears no legitimate relationship to employment decisions.
 A law or an ordinance is then passed prohibiting workplace discrimination based on that characteristic, making the characteristic protected.
 Courts get involved, too, by interpreting and applying antidiscrimination laws and ordinances.
 Obviously, as an employer, you need to know what types of discrimination are illegal.

 At the same time, however, antidiscrimination laws don’t dictate whom you must hire.
 You can exercise discretion based on a wide range of business considerations.
 You remain free, for example, to hire, promote, discipline, and fire employees and to set their salaries based on their skills, experience, performance, or reliability, or even on your whim.
-You risk violating antidiscrimination laws only when you treat a person or a group differently for reasons that are based on a protected characteristic.
+You risk violating anti-discrimination laws only when you treat a person or a group differently for reasons that are based on a protected characteristic.

 Some illegal practices are obvious, such as advertising a job for people ages 20 to 30 or paying lower wages to women than men.
 Other types of discrimination are more subtle, but just as illegal.
 Employment practices that have a disproportionate and discriminatory impact on protected groups are also barred by antidiscrimination laws.
 For example, if your primary means of seeking job candidates is through word of mouth and your workforce consists entirely of white men, the word-of-mouth system could constitute illegal discrimination if it results in an applicant pool of mostly white men.
-The effect of the procedures is what counts, even if you did not intend to discriminate.
+The effect of the procedures is what counts, even if you didn’t intend to discriminate.

 To avoid violating antidiscrimination laws at the hiring stage, you should do all of the following: